ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/20 The Step language/010 Grammars/20 Tasks and methods.md

 ## Esoterica

 "Task" means basically the same thing as "procedure" or "subroutine" in other languages.
 The term "task" is used because Step descends from a line of languages called [**hierarchical task network planners**](https://en.wikipedia.org/wiki/Hierarchical_task_network), aka HTN planners.
 HTNs, for their own reasons, used the term "task" rather than subroutine.
 If you already know what an HTN planner is, then Step is a Turing-complete HTN planner.
+If you don't, don't worry about it.

 "Method" means close to the same thing as "method" or "overload" in languages like C++ and C#.
 However, unlike those languages, Step allows redundant methods that it will try to choose between intelligently at run-time.